 Think of it like a soft hold cream for your beard.
 It helps shape it, keeps it in place, and adds moisture too.
 If your beard feels rough or hard to manage, balm helps calm it down.

-Trimming While Your Beard Grow
+Trimming While Your Beard Grows

 How to Trim Your Beard Step by Step

 Trimming your beard can feel weird the first couple of times.
-But once you’ve done it a bit, it starts to make sense.
+But once you’ve done it a bit. it starts to make sense.
 The main thing is to shape it up without cutting too much.
 Go slow and use the right tools.
 It makes a big difference.

 Step One: Wash and Dry First

 Start with a clean beard.
 Use warm water and a mild beard wash.
 Once you rinse it out, dry your beard all the way.
-If it’s still wet, the hair might look longer than it really is, and you could end up trimming more than you should.

 Step Two: Comb Everything Out